Swendsen-Wang dynamics for the ferromagnetic Ising model with external fields: Introduction

-In this paper, we show that the edge-flipping dynamics for the weighted random cluster model mixes in polynomial-time.
-This implies that the generalised SW dynamics has a polynomial running time for any ferromagnetic Ising model with consistent fields on any graph, answering the question above.
-This implication is done via adapting \cite{Ull14} to the case with fields.
+First, we show that the edge-flipping dynamics for the weighted random cluster model mixes in polynomial-time.
+By adapting \cite{Ull14} to the case with fields, this implies that the generalised SW dynamics has a polynomial running time for any ferromagnetic Ising model with consistent fields on any graph, answering the question above.